 The Raincoats Album Reviews

-The punk and new wave movements lowered the barriers for entry to a musical career, promising a more egalitarian future.
+The punk and new wave movements lowered the barriers to entry to a musical career, promising a more egalitarian future.
 Yet with the occasional exception, like Debbie Harry, The Go-Gos, and Tina Weymouth, guitar-based music remained a largely male domain in the late 1970s and early 1980s.

-The band’s two constant members are Portuguese-born vocalist and guitarist Ana Da Silva and bassist and vocalist Gina Birch.
-Violinist Vicki Aspinall played with the band during their original 1978-1984 tenure, while former Slits drummer Palmolive also played on their debut.
-The band were one of the first to release a record on the UK indie label Rough Trade.
-While they achieved success on the UK indie charts, they were too experimental to break through to the mainstream.
+While they achieved success on UK indie charts, they were too experimental to break through to the mainstream.
 Their most famous advocate was perhaps Nirvana’s Kurt Cobain, whose enthusiasm for the band helped their catalogue to enjoy a reissue in 1993.
 They’ve kept up a profile – their debut sneaked onto the 2020 Rolling Stone best album list, while Gina Birch released her solo debut, I Play My Bass Loud, in 2023.

 Rock’n’roll is shit … music has reached an all-time low – except for The Raincoats.